 - Start with 1-2 drops of dye.

-- If making non-fragranced candles, add the dye when the wax gets up to your pouring temperature.
+- If making non-fragranced candles or wax melts, add the dye when the wax gets up to your pouring temperature.

 - Stir completely and then adjust the color as needed.